 Contact the Funeral Home

-Funeral directors assist the family in planning the event, selecting the casket, and arranging the burial, so it is essential to contact the home at once.
+Funeral directors assist the family in planning the event, selecting the casket, and arranging the burial, so contacting the home at once is essential.
 Picking the right funeral home can be challenging, given the urgency of having the body attended to.

 If they have no prior experience with a particular home, a grieving family might turn to friends for recommendations for places that offer caring services at a reasonable price.
-After calling the funeral home, representatives of the family schedule an appointment to discuss the arrangements and pricing.
+After calling the funeral home, family representatives schedule an appointment to discuss the arrangements and pricing.

 What a Funeral Home Provides